Akram al-Kaabi

 Akram Abbas al-Ka'abi (أكرم الكعبي; born 17 July 1977) is an Iraqi militant leader who is the founder and Secretary-General of Harakat Hezbollah al-Nujaba (HHN) in Iraq.
 Kaabi is a U.S.-designated terrorist who is regarded as one of the main operatives of the Iranian IRGC's Quds Force in Iraq.
 He has been an ardent supporter and promoter of Iranian influence in Iraq while being the most outspoken critic of American military presence as he seeks to compel U.S. forces to withdraw completely from Iraq.
 He has openly announced his willingness to overthrow the Iraqi political system as well as his subservience to the Supreme Leader of Iran.

 Al-Kaabi's militia, HHN, emerged in 2013 as an offshoot of the Iraqi Shi'ite paramilitary group Asa'ib Ahl al-Haq.

 Allegiance to Iran

 In an interview conducted by Al Sumaria, al-Kaabi openly admitted his willingness to mutiny, stating, "a military coup or overthrow of the [Iraqi] regime cannot be carried out except by a decision of the religious authorities … [we are able to] overthrow the system of government if there is a ["fatwa"] for it".
 He has also stated, "if following the mandate of Wilayat al-Faqih is considered subservience, then let [the whole world] bear witness that we are subordinate to it".

+Following new U.S. aviation sanctions on Iranian airlines in September 2026, Iranian flights were suspended at the airports of Baghdad, Najaf, Erbil and Sulaymaniyah.
+Sheikh Akram al-Kaabi called on political groups on Friday to end "U.S. hegemony" and restore normal flight operations with the Islamic Republic of Iran.
+He threatened that if the issue remains unresolved, he would call on people to stage sit-ins at Iraqi airports.